lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 #### Replacing two-way bindings

 There are many ways to replace two-way bindings.
-On the more complex side, you can use a state container like Redux.
-Individual components can subscribe for updates to the state, and dispatch actions to update the state.
-This is a great way to go, but it may require a lot of work.

 If you're just looking to migrate an existing Polymer application to Lit, you may just want to replace the two-way bindings with code that serves a similar function.
 There are two steps to this:

 *   Replace the automatic property change event with a more intentional change event.